You might recognise some of these former Godalming students.

 Before building Nato's Comprehensive Crisis Operations Management Centre and being responsible for generating and preparing Nato forces for operations worldwide, Andy Salmon was Commandant General of the Royal Marines.
 He now teaches at the London School of Economics, is Founder and President of the C Group Charity, Founder member of Redmantle, Trustee of Malvern College and Fellow of RSA.

 Annabelle has had a successful acting career since her days at Godalming.
-She has appeared regularly on TV and in film including appearances in About a Boy, Goodnight Mr Tom, Coronation Street and more recently in Call the Midwife.
+She has appeared regularly on TV and in film including appearances in About a Boy, Goodnight Mr Tom, Coronation Street and more recently in Call the Midwife and Halcyon.

 Ryan is a more recent student of Godalming College and made his first small screen appearance in Heartbeat and has played a variety of television roles in Casualty, Love Soup, Soup Kitchen, Doctors, The Bill, Emmerdale and Coronation Street.
 Since leaving Heartbeat Ryan has starred in Shakespeare's Globe Cupid and Psyche Season and Neil Bartlett's Oliver Twist at the Lyric in Hammersmith.